crowdagger/caribon/README.md

 * Render prettier output files;
 * Allow tokenizer to have in input "full" (with <html>,<head>,<body>
   tags) HTML documents;
-* Correctly escapes &nbsp; and such in HTML input;
-* Enhance the way language-dependent list of ignored words are treated, and provide them for other languages (currently, only french, and it should be completed);
+* Complete builtin lists of ignored words and provide them for other languages (currently, only french, and english);
 * Provide algorithm to detect repetitions of expressions, not just single words;
 * Find better default values;